PhantomData87/Ambient-weather-station-hobby/ePaper section/code/library/README.md

   - Introduced better rotation
   - Introduced array-less drawing (Explained below)
   - Simplified class structure (no longer 3 files, now just one massive file)
-  - Heavy reduce usage on ram
+  - Heavy reduced usage on ram
 3. Need to figure out if one can read screen (To preserve things that had been drawn)
 4. Need to optimize further the code
 5. Need to innovate further the code